 Before starting calibration we need to know what we want to find and where is the limit.
 Think to "Save" Calibration, which means to cut the inks without thinking to lose the inks.

 - Print the chart which shows the problem and you can detect it, if necessary print the Extra chart to view the ink combinations.

-- If required, scale the chart to the printer width for better print chart verifications, because the zones of ink combinations are bigger and problem can be detected faster.
+- If required, scale the chart to the printer width for better print chart verifications, because the zones of ink combinations are bigger and problems can be detected faster.

 - The global ink limit should be checked on paper and fabric.

-- Let the ink dry on paper, as longer as better.
+- Let the ink dry on paper, for as longer as better.

 - Transfer paper and verify the result on printed paper (copy 1), transferred paper and transferred fabric (copy 2).

-- Each ink should be cut and treated individually to balances the ink limit in one level.
+- Each ink should be cut and treated individually to balance the ink limit in one level.

 8. From Custom Ink Setup open Ink Curve and make a pre-cut of each ink in Y and X axis